SteelMaverick/my-eleventy-from-scratch/src/index.md

 ---js
 const title = "Issue 33"
-const layout = "layouts/home.html"
-const updated = "Last Updated: "
-const intro = {
+const metaDesc = 'A made up agency site that you build if you take Learn Eleventy From Scratch, by Piccalilli' const layout = "layouts/home.html" const updated = "Last Updated: " const intro = {